 - be able and willing to examine and change behaviors when they interfere with productive individual or team relationships

 - demonstrate effective and harmonious relationships with the diverse academic, professional, and community environments relevant to their chosen programs of study

 - possess the ability to reason morally and practice nursing in an ethical manner

 - be willing to learn and abide by professional standards of practice as well as regulations for professional licensure

-- demonstrate the attributes of compassion, integrity, honesty, responsibility, and tolerance
+- demonstrate the attributes of compassion, empathy, integrity, honesty, responsibility, and inclusiveness

 Motor and sensory skills

 Students need to have sufficient motor function and sensory skills in order to be able to execute movements and make observations required in the domain of nursing care or nursing activity in their chosen programs/areas of study.